Democratic Republic of the Congo: Youth unemployment

 * indicates monthly or quarterly data series

 Democratic Republic of the Congo: Youth unemployment, ages 15-24

-For that indicator, The World Bank provides data for Democratic Republic of the Congo from 1991 to 2017.
-The average value for Democratic Republic of the Congo during that period was 6.59 percent with a minumum of 6.5 percent in 1991 and a maximum of 6.7 percent in 2012.
+For that indicator, The World Bank provides data for Democratic Republic of the Congo from 1991 to 2019.
+The average value for Democratic Republic of the Congo during that period was 5.92 percent with a minimum of 4.09 percent in 1992 and a maximum of 8.41 percent in 2012.

-We present the rate of youth unemployment for DR Congo and other countries.
+We present the rate of youth unemployment for Democratic Republic of the Congo and other countries.
 Youth unemployment is the percent of 15-24 year olds who are part of the labor force but are unemployed.
 Recall that the labor force includes the employed and the unemployed people.

 Definition: Youth unemployment refers to the share of the labor force ages 15-24 without work but available for and seeking employment.